Interview Intelligence

 Timeline

-Before designing we needed to gain more insights about our new user personas.
-To learn more about the user personas we paired with our CEO, and occasionally head of customer service, to get a better picture of what each customer segment needed.
+Before designing, the team needed to gain more insights about the new user personas.
+To learn more, they paired with the CEO, and occasionally the Head of Customer Service, to get a better picture of what each customer segment needed.

 Defining what is first to work on

-With a fully fleshed out platform there were a lot of options of what to work on first.
-So we decided to organize the product offerings in a way that would group them together in a logical way.
-Exposing gaps in the information architecture that needed to be filled or anticipated to be needed soon.
+With a fully fleshed-out platform there were a lot of options for what to work on first.
+The team organized product offerings in a way that grouped them together logically, exposing gaps in the information architecture that needed to be filled or anticipated to be needed soon.

 Design system needed updating

-The design system in place was limited, but core functionality was in place.
-Also each component needed revamped due to the new brand.
-Experimenting with more intuitive ui components and flows while mixing in various brand elements to see what worked.
+The design system in place was limited, but core functionality was there.
+Each component needed revamping due to the new brand.
+The team experimented with more intuitive UI components and flows while mixing in various brand elements to see what worked.

 Functionality mostly there, but flows were not

-Core functions of recording interviews and leaving basic highlights were available, but flows to bring that information forward to the user afterwards was difficult to say the least.
+Core functions of recording interviews and leaving basic highlights were available, but flows to bring that information forward to the user afterwards were difficult.
 There were also gaps within the Information Architecture that were skipped due to GTM reasons.

-In the current platform users spent most of their time on the interview page watching highlights, but finding specific interviews or highlights was a chore.
-Not to mention if you wanted to compare candidates or interviews you had to have multiple tabs open.
-In the platform there were lots of opportunities to replace workarounds currently in place.
+Users spent most of their time on the interview page watching highlights, but finding specific interviews or highlights was a chore.
+Comparing candidates or interviews required having multiple tabs open.
+There were lots of opportunities to replace workarounds that current users had developed on their own.

-With a new user personas in mind it was important to think through the key actions to get the user to their aha moment.
-Letting the user naturally find value in the platform to create a helpful and sticky product.
+With new user personas in mind it was important to think through the key actions to get the user to their "aha moment" — letting the user naturally find value in the platform to create a helpful and sticky product.

-Early on it was identified that there were three different customer personas that needed to be accounted for — Hiring managers, interviewers and recruiters.
-Within each of these respective roles there are different goals that each one is trying to achieve.
-So we worked with the CEO and other stakeholders to identify high level flows for each.
+Early on it was identified that there were three different customer personas to account for: Hiring Managers, Interviewers, and Recruiters.
+Within each role there are different goals each is trying to achieve.
+The team worked with the CEO and other stakeholders to identify high-level permissions and the key actions each user needed to complete their goals.

 "...how might we help interviewers and recruiters provide unbiased opinions to assist hiring managers in making better decisions?"

-This begged the question, how might we help the hiring manager’s resources provide unbiased data to help them make a better decision?
-This resulted in a redesign of current functionality and user flows that were tailored for interviewers and recruiters to provide perspective for the decision maker.
+This begged the question: how might we help the hiring manager's resources provide unbiased data to help them make a better decision?
+This resulted in a redesign of current functionality and user flows tailored for interviewers and recruiters to provide perspective for the decision maker.

 Design Strategy